port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

 - Topics (`pubsub.googleapis.com/Topic`)
 - Subscriptions (`pubsub.googleapis.com/Subscription`)

-This feature is particularly useful for ensuring compatibility with downstream systems or processes that depend on the original case style from the API response.
+This feature is particularly useful for ensuring compatibility with downstream systems or processes that require `camelCase` formatting.

-#### How to Enable Case Style Preservation
+#### How to Enable Case Style Conversion

-To preserve the case style, set `preserveApiResponseCaseStyle: true` in the selector configuration for the relevant API.
+To convert the case style to camelCase, set `preserveApiResponseCaseStyle: true` in the selector configuration for the relevant API.
 For example:

 ```yaml
 - kind: pubsub.googleapis.com/Subscription